InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 A: It's recommended to check for updates regularly, at least once a week, to ensure you have the latest features and security improvements.

 Q: How do I stop the CLI?
 A: To stop the CLI, simply press Ctrl+C in the terminal where it's running.
 This will safely terminate the process.
+If there is a balance in intmax2, you can withdraw it by running in Shutdown mode.